Clerk of the Superior Court

-The Clerk of the Superior Court’s office is located on the top floor of the Graham County Courthouse.
+The Clerk of the Superior Court’s office is located on the main floor of the Graham County Courthouse.
 The Clerk functions under the direction of the Presiding Judge, R. Douglas Holt.

 The office has a variety of duties that range from issuing jury summons to marriage licenses.
 In general, the Clerk’s office is the record keeper for the court and assists the public’s access to the Superior Court judicial system.